RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 <div class="image-caption">Bode Plot</div>
 {:/nomarkdown}

-Generated with REW + Custom Software.
+Generated with [REW](https://www.roomeqwizard.com) + Custom Software.

 In graphs with 2 non-correlated looking lines, the plot shows frequency **and** phase response of the device for the given setting.
 Frequency is the darker line, phase is the lighter line.

 In graphs with multiple correlated looking lines, the plot shows multiple _frequency_ measurements using varying parameters of the plugin.

 All measurements are taken at 0 gain and "analog" mode turned on in the plugin, with a -12dBFS peak test signal.

+**NOTE**: I was careful with settings.
+If you see that I set a filter at +12dB setting, and the filter exceeds that, then that is the behaviour of the filter.

 ## Ramp